 The horse gives his gifts simply by being present, but the human must pursue many avenues of education in order to be a positive partner for the horse.

 This was not at all what I wanted to reflect in my relationship with horses.
-Believing that all healthy relationships are about finding an equilibrium which strives to serve and build all involved parties into the best versions of their individual selves (mentally, emotionally and spiritually)… I decided to go my own way.
+Believing that all healthy relationships are about finding an equilibrium which strives to serve and build all involved parties into the best versions of their individual selves (mentally, emotionally, physically and spiritually)… I decided to go my own way.

 In 2017 I founded Whole Horse Equitation because I wanted to share this philosophy with others who longed for a better relationship with their horse.
 It doesn’t matter if you just want to help your pasture pet feel happier and healthier, or if you and your Thoroughbred want to move up the ranks in competitive jumping: Learning to let go of the desire to control and force, while also learning to listen, trust and respect the needs of your equine partner, will help you both create a unique shared language and fulfilling relationship experience.